-As Executive Vice President, Investments & Financial Services, William N. Dooley has overall responsibility for AIG Asset Management.
+As Executive Vice President, Investments, William N. Dooley has overall responsibility for AIG Asset Management.
 Mr. Dooley joined AIG in 1978 and was elected AIG Vice President in 1996, Senior Vice President in 1998, and Executive Vice President in June 2010.

 Prior to his current position, Mr. Dooley served in various senior roles in AIG’s financial management and investment areas, including Vice President and Treasurer of AIG, Senior Vice President and Chief Investment Officer of American International Underwriters, Senior Vice President and Treasurer of AIG Investment Corp. and Vice President of AIU Euro Markets.
 While with AIU Euro Markets, he was responsible for the day-to-day management of international fixed income portfolios.

 Prior to joining AIG, Mr. Dooley was employed by European American Bank in New York.
-He received a Bachelor of Science in Business Administration from Manhattan College and an Masters of business administration in Finance from Pace University.
+He received a Bachelor of Science in Business Administration from Manhattan College and a Masters of business administration in Finance from Pace University.

 Mr. Doyle had previously served as President and Chief Executive Officer of Chartis U.S., responsible for the company’s property and casualty businesses in the United States and Canada.
 A division of AIG, Chartis was rebranded to AIG in November 2012.
 Mr. Doyle joined National Union, an AIG company, in 1986 and was elected AIG Senior Vice President in 2006.

-Mr. Doyle is a graduate of the State University of New York at Buffalo.
-He is a member of the Board of the New York Police and Fire Widows’ & Children’s Benefit Fund.
-Mr. Doyle is also a Trustee of the Inner-City Scholarship Fund.
+Mr. Doyle is a graduate of the University at Buffalo.
+He is a member of the Board of the New York Police and Fire Widows’ & Children’s Benefit Fund and is also a Trustee of the Inner-City Scholarship Fund.